joedefen/my-snaps/README.md

 ## Introduction
 Three tools are provided Fedora maintenance assuming you've installed on the default BTRFS:
-* `my-upgrade` steps you through updating the current point release or upgrading to the next major point release. `my-upgrade` is very much Fedora specific and does not require you to use `my-snaps` although integrated.
+* `my-update` steps you through updating the current point release or upgrading to the next major point release. `my-update` is very much Fedora specific and does not require you to use `my-snaps` although integrated.
 * `my-snaps`  assists creating snapshots and replacing the snapshots for the simplest BTRFS use cases (e.g., just before software updates).
 You can schedule period snapshots with the additional tool, `my-snaps-cronjob`.
 * `my-restore` assists restoring snapshots to back out changes to the system
 * `my-snaps` and `my-restore` are not necessarily Fedora specific, but you may need to adjust a few instructions to use them elsewhere.